TechnicalVishalJi/FixMyNagar/README.md

 ##  Tech Stack
 - Node.js + Express.js
-- (Optionally MongoDB when DB is connected)
 - Multer for file upload
 - Cloudinary for image storage (future)
-- In-memory storage used for demo (no DB needed, DB is not connected)
 ---

 ##  Testing (Hoppscotch)